Skip to main content

 • Support for regular variables (scalars), arrays, and hashes (associative arrays)

-• Support for methods for variables (string length, search and replace, array size...)
+• Support for variable methods (string length, search and replace, array size...)

 • Support for plugins and filters (output and formatting of date and time, generation of HTML elements...)